Faithless elector: 1804 to 1840

 6 – 1808 election: Six electors from New York were pledged to vote for Democratic-Republican James Madison for president and former New York governor George Clinton for vice president.
 Instead, they voted for Clinton for president, with three voting for Madison for vice president and the other three voting for James Monroe for vice president.

 3 – 1812 election: Three electors pledged to vote for Federalist vice-presidential candidate Jared Ingersoll instead voted for Elbridge Gerry.

 1 – 1820 election: William Plumer was pledged to vote for Democratic-Republican presidential candidate James Monroe, who was not contested for re-election, but he instead cast his vote for John Quincy Adams, who was not a candidate in the election.
 Some historians contend Plumer wanted George Washington to be the only unanimous selection, or that he wanted to draw attention to his friend Adams as a potential candidate.
 These claims are disputed.
 Plumer also cast his vice-presidential vote for Richard Rush, not Daniel D. Tompkins as pledged.

 7 – 1828 election: Seven of the nine electors from Georgia refused to vote for vice-presidential candidate John C. Calhoun; they instead cast their vice-presidential votes for William Smith.

 30 – 1832 election: All 30 electors from Pennsylvania refused to vote for the Democratic vice-presidential candidate, Martin Van Buren, voting instead for William Wilkins.

 23 – 1836 election: The 23 electors from Virginia were pledged to vote for Democratic candidates Martin Van Buren for president and Richard M. Johnson for vice president.
-However, they refused to vote for Johnson because of his open liaison with a slave mistress and voted instead for Senator William Smith of South Carolina, which left Johnson with 147 electoral votes, one short of a majority.
+However, they refused to vote for Johnson because of his open liaison with an enslaved woman and voted instead for Senator William Smith of South Carolina, which left Johnson with 147 electoral votes, one short of a majority.
 Johnson was subsequently elected vice president after a contingent election in the Senate.